Jeevamk/Redux-Notes/README.md

 - the thunk middleware processes dispatched functions (thunks) <br>
 - both actions and thunks are created by action creator functions <br>
 - the results of creators are passed to dispatch <br>
-- there is no distinction between action creators and thunk creators <br>
+- there is no distinction between action creators and thunk creators. <br>
-- thunk creators often end up in an actions file and look just like an action creator <br>
+- thunk creators often end up in an actions file and look just like an action creator. <br>

   # Boilerplates
 - It refers to repititive code or structure that needs to written set up like basic functionality.<br>